djeang/parent-chaining/readme.md

 We can imagine XML handling solution based on this pattern to manipulate DOM in a cleaner way or generate better code than Jaxb does.

-Also version 0.9 of [Jeka](https://dev.jeka) will rely heavily on this pattern.
+Also version 0.9 of [Jeka](https://dev.jeka) will rely heavily on this pattern to configure project builds.

 ```